 Also don't think that this was anything like the language tools you might use today.
 Of course programs were submitted on paper tape or more likely punched cards.
 Output was to line printer i.e. paper output.
 If the program ran into a problem it didn't print an error message - it just stopped.
 The operator, machines had operators back then, would read the instruction counter from the console lights, this is what they were for, and write it down.
 The programmer then consulted a "stop book" that listed program positions and what caused the stop usually in terms of the internal workings of the compiler.

 The first version of FORTRAN contained many concessions to the 704's hardware - the three-way arithmetic IF branch for example - but these were soon lost in improved versions of the language.

 It was a language aimed at scientific computing and it lacked many features needed for other types of computing - no character handling for example.
-This didn't matter too much because with its success came other languages that specialised in other fields - COBOL for business and ALGOL for academic computing.
+This didn't matter too much because with its success came other languages that specialized in other fields - COBOL for business and ALGOL for academic computing.